redseacomputing/redseacomputing.github.io/_posts/2021-03-18-TDD3-preparation-of-tests.markdown

 # Tests to write

-In the last blog of this series, we mentioned about the fact that we have to ask the right questions.
+In the previous post, I have mentioned that we have to ask the right questions.

 Testlist is a pattern from the book "Test-Driven Development by Example" from Kent Beck.
 You can use your search engine of choice to look forward for more great sources of this kind by typing